New Year Bumper Sale @ Rs. 1 X

 Is the use of Nufex safe during breastfeeding?

-Nufex does not show any harmful effects in lactating women.
+Nufex does not show any side effects in breastfeeding women.

 What is the effect of Nufex on the Kidneys?